-Historic Activities are at both Downtown and at the Fort Site Saturday & Sunday
+Historic Activities are Downtown and at the Fort Site in Washington Park Saturday & Sunday

-Downtown Sunday Activities include the Historical Church Service Re-enactment, Family Social, Food & Craft Vendors and Bradford House Museum Tours.
+Downtown Sunday Activities include the Historical Church Service Re-enactment, Music, Food & Craft Vendors, and Bradford House Museum Tours.

 Join the Rebellion and experience life on the Pennsylvania frontier during the time of the Whiskey Rebellion (1791-1794).
 History comes alive through re-enactments, demonstrations, exhibits, historic house tours and lively street theater throughout the day on Saturday.
 These activities are vividly portrayed throughout the festival grounds at the David Bradford House, the LeMoyne House and LeMoyne House gardens, the Main Festival stage, Frontier Fort site at Washington Park, and on Main Street itself.
 Take in a broader view of historic downtown Washington, with tours of the Washington County Courthouse, and a Presidential Walking Tour of sites where 15 U.S. Presidents actually visited “Little Washington”.
 Relive the days of the rebellion, as the fiery speeches of the rebels and the fiery response of the Federals bring the historic street theater to a dramatic conclusion you won’t want to miss!

 Each year, we bring to the streets of Washington historical re-enactments from the years 1791-1794.
 While the scenes depicted are not of actual historical events they are representative of the sequence of events and, more importantly, the strong sentiments of the time.

 Every year we stage entirely new theatrical performances, so you’ll see something new every time you attend the festival as well as The Annual Tar & Feathering, always around 5 pm.
 The main characters you see on the streets are portraying actual historical figures.
 They will be on festival grounds throughout the day.
 Should you encounter them, please feel free to talk with them and ask questions.
 Enjoy!